On the Sauna page, I said:

 We went as a family to a different swimming pool.
 I think maybe it was in Harlow or Malden, while we visited some of my mother's relations.
 Horror of horrors, there were no cubicles.
 After the swim, my father took off his wet swimming trunks and proceeded to towel himself dry.
 I was with my father, and my father was naked!
 A deep embarrasment was mixed with a worrying suspicion that this reaction was simply not normal.

 The second event was even worse.
-For some forgotten reason, in one RE class the teacher played a record of a comedy sketch by Morcombe and Wise.
-As part of the sketch, they visited a nudist colony.
+For some forgotten reason, in one RE class the teacher played part of a comedy record by Morcombe and Wise.
+In one sketch, they visited a nudist colony.
 I was totally mortified, horrified by these casual references to nudity and trying not to imagine their naked bodies in the open air, even though I knew that they would have recorded the sketch fully clothed in the studio.
 I did my very best not to laugh, but didn't entirely succeed.
 Of course, all the rest of the class were laughing, but that didn't make it any easier.
 I just wanted to sink into the floor and disappear.

 Not much changed, at least on this subject, during my time at university.